-Rare 18th-Century Diamond Necklace with Links to Marie Antoinette Could Fetch Over $2 Million at Auction
+Rare 18th-Century Diamond Necklace with Links to Marie Antoinette Sells for Nearly $5 Million at Auction

 The triple strand wonder contains 500 diamonds weighing over 300 carats

-A spectacular diamond necklace destined for auction at Sotheby’s in Geneva next month is shrouded in so much mystery and intrigue it practically warrants a dedicated podcast series.
-Said necklace is a triple strand wonder, with 500 diamonds weighing over 300 carats.
+A spectacular diamond necklace with so much mystery and intrigue it practically warrants a dedicated podcast series was sold by Sotheby’s this week for $4.8 million.
+Said necklace—which sold for more than twice its estimate after a seven-minute bidding battle between seven would-be buyers—is a triple strand wonder, with 500 diamonds weighing over 300 carats.
 It is believed to have been created around 1780-1800.
 So what’s the fuss?
 There’s a chance that some of those diamonds were once part of a necklace that was the centerpiece of un énorme scandale, a salacious soap opera complete with affairs, betrayal, forgery, theft, and death.

 That necklace was the Collier de La Reine.
 Jewelry aficionados will recognize the name, as was a whopping 2,800-carat design (incorporating approximately 650 diamonds) that jewelers Böhmer and Bassenge thought they sold to Marie Antoinette, who they also thought wasn’t sticking to the agreed-upon payment plan.
 But they’d sold it to a con artist and, in what came to be known as the “Affair of the Necklace,” the Queen, who had no knowledge of the transaction, was accused of defrauding the jewelers.
 The aforementioned con artist was caught and brought to justice, but it is widely thought that this “affair” not only sullied Marie Antoinette’s reputation but was one in a series of events that led to her ultimate demise.